 Natural Gas Consumption

-Industry accounts for 67% of the total gas consumption (including non-energy uses, mainly fertiliser production), followed by power plants (12%), district heating plants (7%) and the residential-tertiary sector (14%) (2019).
+Industry accounted for 65% of total gas consumption in 2021 (including non-energy uses, mainly fertiliser production), followed by power plants (18%), and the residential-tertiary sector (17%).

 Interactive Chart Lithuania Natural Gas Domestic Consumption